Ecuador is an absolutely stunning country.

 Chucchilan is a small town towards the end of the Quilotoa Loop, a multi-day hike around a volcanic crater lake of the same name.
 The lake formed after the volcano erupted last.
 You can read more about its history here.

-Quilotoa Lake itself is one of the most beautiful places I’ve been to, and I highly recommend it on your journey!
+However you do it, Quilotoa Lake itself is one of the most beautiful places I’ve been to, and I highly recommend it on your journey!

 Day 6: Hike around Quilotoa Lake